nystudio107/generator-craftinstall/README.md

 * `message:` the human-readable message asked during prompting
 * `default:` the default answer

 By default, generator-craftinstall just asks for the `appName` but you can add whatever additional template variables you find useful.
+[Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) is used to ask the questions, so you can use any of the available Prompt Types that Inquirer.js supports.

 ### DOWNLOAD_FILES